HomeAncient History

 atlantis map

 Aristotle, Plato’s pupil, chiefly dismissed the Atlantis legend as pure fantasy.
 After all, the details contained in the two dialogues were too fanciful to be true.
-But the genius was out of the bottle, partly due to Plato’s writing style.
+But the genie was out of the bottle, partly due to Plato’s writing style.
 To give his account of Atlantis credibility, Plato added another protagonist — Solon — one of the most renowned Athenian politicians and lawmakers.
 In the dialogues, Plato mentions that Solon heard the story of Atlantis from an old Egyptian priest in Sais.
 Let us not forget that Egypt held the title of the ancient world’s most advanced civilization, and its priests were admired as the keepers of this sacred knowledge.

 numenor ships

-The Age of Exploration during the 15th-17th centuries, shifted focus onto the Americas, resulting in countless expeditions to find traces of a lost civilization among the Mayan, Aztec or Incan cultures.
+The Age of Exploration during the 15th-17th centuries shifted focus onto the Americas, resulting in countless expeditions to find traces of a lost civilization among the Mayan, Aztec, or Incan cultures.
 Others searched for Atlanteans in the Middle East, Tibet, or even Antarctica.
 On the other hand, the foremost minds of the times, like Thomas More or Francis Bacon, reimagined Atlantean “utopias” in their iconic works.

-Unfortunately, even pseudoscientists and occultists, including the infamous Heinrich Himmler, jumped onboard, creating fanciful theories about the lost island and its demigod inhabitants.
+Unfortunately, even pseudoscientists and occultists, including the infamous Heinrich Himmler, jumped on board, creating fanciful theories about the lost island and its demigod inhabitants.
 As a result, Atlantis, this mythical sunken island that played only a minor role in Plato’s work, has become a staple of our culture, featuring prominently in books, movies, shows, documentaries, and even video games.
 Perhaps the most iconic retelling of the ancient myth is the downfall of the island realm of Numenor in J.R.R Tolkien’s Silmarillion.

 Yet, the story of the lost civilization does not end here in the realm of fiction.